shravanbhati/Yuki-1.5k/README.md

 ## Credits

-Thanks to the [Kaishi 1.5K](https://github.com/donkuri/kaishi) team and contributors for building the original deck that made this possible.
+Thanks to the [Kaishi 1.5K](https://github.com/donkuri/kaishi) and volunteers for creating such an excellent deck!